HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

 ### Why is SARS continuing use of Flash and how?

-Just a note on the tech here - SARS has rolled their own browser based off of chromium.
-I downloaded and unpacked the MSI file and there are references to chromium.
+Just a note on the tech here - With SARS rolling out their own browser based off of chromium, some have downloaded and unpacked the MSI file and found references to chromium.

 ![Decompiled](/assets/images/SARS/Screenshot_4.png){: .align-center}